 In the cannabis sativa plant, there are over 100 compounds but only two that are psychoactive.
 Between delta-8 and delta-9, the one that has been on the market the longest and is most well-known by THC users is delta-9.

 If you are familiar with cannabis culture, you may recognize that part of getting stoned is the possibility of unwanted side effects.
-Although this has become a widely accepted tradeoff, the potential for feelings of paranoia, anxiety, and lethargy are one of the less appealing traits of using cannabis products.
+Although this has become a widely accepted tradeoff, the potential for feelings of paranoia, worry, and lethargy are one of the less appealing traits of using cannabis products.

 On the other hand, the lesser known “little sibling” of standard delta-9 THC, is delta-8.
 Delta-8 has minor differences at the chemical level when compared to delta-9, but attractive benefits.
 It is less potent and binds less intensely to the receptors in our endocannabinoid system.
 The result is a smoother high that comes without said negative side effects.